cli/cli/docs/project-layout.md

 10. The program execution is now back at `func main()` of `cmd/gh/main.go`.
 If there were any Go errors as a result of processing the command, the function will abort the process with a non-zero exit status.
     Otherwise, the process ends with status 0 indicating success.

+## How to add a new command

+0. First, check on our issue tracker to verify that our team had approved the plans for a new command.
+1. Create a package for the new command, e.g. for a new command `gh boom` create the following directory
+   structure: `pkg/cmd/boom/`
+2. The new package should expose a method, e.g. `NewCmdBoom()`, that accepts a `*cmdutil.Factory` type and returns a `*cobra.Command`.
+   * Any logic specific to this command should be kept within the command's package and not added to any "global" packages like `api` or `utils`.
+3. Use the method from the previous step to generate the command and add it to the command tree, typically somewhere in the `NewCmdRoot()` method.

+## How to write tests

+This task might be tricky.
+Typically, gh commands do things like look up information from the git repository in the current directory, query the GitHub API, scan the user's `~/.ssh/config` file, clone or fetch git repositories, etc. Naturally, none of these things should ever happen for real when running tests, unless you are sure that any filesystem operations are stricly scoped to a location made for and maintained by the test itself.
+To avoid actually running things like making real API requests or shelling out to `git` commands, we stub them.
+You should look at how that's done within some existing tests.

+To make your code testable, write small, isolated pieces of functionality that are designed to be composed together.
+Prefer table-driven tests for maintaining variations of different test inputs and expectations when exercising a single piece of functionality.